 We also sampled the benefits of the remote and distributed teamwork: we flew to Asia to survive the Russian winter and worked in different time zones for half a year.

-In the Groupon Russia era, our educational project—online and offline courses titled “Brainwashing”—gained a lot of traction.
+In the Groupon Russia era, our educational project—online and offline courses gained a lot of traction.
 Evil Martians were one of the first to delve into the new field of professional coding courses in Russia.
-We were going to teach the experienced developers and help them find the right track and make significant progress in their fields.
-For us, it wasn’t a business project but rather a social program since we were interested in generating unique and helpful professional content.
+We wanted to teach experienced developers, help them find the right track, and make significant progress in their fields.
+For us, it wasn’t a business project but rather a social program—we were interested in generating unique and helpful professional content.